v5ma/v5ma.github.io/aframe-curve-component-2024/readme.md

 In this example:

-1. The curve is defined using the `a-curve` primitive with the `id` of "my-curve".
+1. The curve is defined using the `a-curve` primitive with the `id` of "my-curve" and the `curve-id` of "my-curve".

 2. Curve points are added using the `a-curve-point` primitives, each with a `position` attribute defining its position in 3D space.

-3. The `draw-curve` component is used to render the curve as a line in the scene, referencing the curve using the `curveref` attribute.
+3. The `draw-curve` component is used to render the curve as a line in the scene, referencing the curve using the `curve` attribute.

 4. The `clone-along-curve` component is used to clone `a-box` entities along the curve path, with a spacing of 0.2 units between each cloned entity.